duranserkan/DRN-Project/DRN.Framework.Utils/README.md

 ...
 ```

-HasServiceCollectionModuleAttribute has PostStartupValidationAsync when,
+HasServiceCollectionModuleAttribute's PostStartupValidationAsync will be called when,
-* ValidateServicesAddedByAttributes extension method called from service provider,
-* PostStartupValidationAsync will be called if all services resolved successfully.
+* ValidateServicesAddedByAttributes extension method called from service provider if all services resolved successfully.
 * For instance, DrnContext can apply EF migrations after service provider services resolved successfully.

 ## Configurations